 10 large eggs

 1/4 cup plus 1 tablespoon mayonnaise *I use the olive oil blend

-5-6 Wickles Pickles, minced *Cornichons could be substituted for these
+5-6 Wickles Pickles, minced *Wickles relish or Cornichons can be substituted here

 2 tablespoons creamy goat cheese, at room temperature

 1 1/2 teaspoons minced shallot

 - In a large saucepan, cover the eggs with cold water and bring to a boil over high heat.
 Let boil for five minutes, remove from the heat, cover the pan and let eggs stand in the hot water for about 10 minutes.
 Transfer the eggs to an ice water bath until chilled, about 5 minutes.